robtaussig/react-use-websocket/README.md

 ## Options

-**Right now, the options object, if any, passed to useWebSocket must be static (and any change to it after the first render will throw an error).
+**Right now, the options object, if any, passed to useWebSocket must be static (and any change to it after the first render will throw an error [(see exception)](#Disabling-Static-Options-Check)).
 In my own experimentation, and upon personal observation of colleagues using this in their own projects, it is too easy to create unintentional bugs due to misunderstanding how closures interact with dynamic props in React Hooks.
 I found that accounting for these misunderstandings at the library-level meant writing it in a way that would make it less intuitive to audit yourself.
 Solving for this at the component-level should be much easier and likely involve defining your event callbacks using a ref.**

 ### Example options with ref solution
 ```js